 Previously incarcerated individuals also make up a notable amount of the overall population of homeless people.
 There are two primary reasons why this occurs.
 First, an ex-criminal offender oftentimes has a challenging time finding employment.
 Second, even when an ex-criminal offender finds gainful employment, he or she can face an uphill battle finding the rental housing that will lease to an ex-offender.

 Exact data on runaway teens is hard to come by.
 The best estimate is that there are between 1 and 3 million runaway teens in the United States at any time.
 Of that number, a clear majority are homeless.
 In addition, of those that manage to find some type of housing, an alarming percentage are involved in criminal activity like the drug trade or prostitution.

 Uneducated or Untrained Individuals

-Uneducated or untrained individuals form other types of people in the homeless population in the country.
+Uneducated or untrained individuals from other types of people in the homeless population in the country.
 Because of education or training limitations, these individuals are unable to find employment to earn enough to maintain an adequate residence.

 A segment of the homeless population are individuals who’ve previously experienced some type of medical emergency.
-Due to the medical issue, these people were unable to address financial obligations, including housing related payments.
+Due to the medical issue, these people were unable to address financial obligations, including housing-related payments.

 Lack of Affordable Housing